uinix-js/uinix-theme/readme.md

       fontSize: 'xl'
     },
   },
+  // other required keys
 };

-// pseudocode to demonstrate registering the theme with a provider to process themed styles import { css, provider } from 'custom-theme-provider';
+// pseudocode demonstrating registering a theme to a provider,
+// and having a utility to transform themed styles into evaluated styles import { css, provider } from 'custom-theme-provider';
 provider.register(theme);